 The Unsolicited RSS Enabled subfield is set to 1 to indicate that the STA is capable of receiving an unsolicited RSS and completing the SLS with any other STA that opportunistically receives this ISS or RSS, but that is not the STA addressed by this ISS or RSS (see 10.38.6.2).
 This subfield is set to 0 otherwise.

-If the EDMG Extension Flag subfield is 1, the DMG Antenna Select subfield indicates the value of the RF Chain ID field within the Short SSW packet that was received with best quality in the immediately preceding sector sweep.
+If the EDMG Extension Flag subfield is 1, the DMG Antenna Select MSB subfield is prepended to the DMG Antenna Select subfield to form a single 3 bits subfield representing the value of the RF Chain ID field within the Short SSW packet that was received with best quality in the immediately preceding sector sweep.
 The determination of which packet was received with best quality is implementation dependent.